Speciality coffee subscription club

 There's Only One Winner.

-This might sound controversial, but I'm going to say it anyway: it's better to buy small amounts of pre-ground coffee than subject your beans to the humiliation of a blade grinder.
+This might be controversial, but I'll say it anyway: it's better to buy small amounts of pre-ground coffee than to put your beans through the ordeal of a blade grinder.

 Blade Grinder vs Burr Grinder